pbloem/profane-tmesis/troop-forth-replenishd.md

 --- Hmpf, you call that sentient?
 Population size?<br/>
 --- At least a billion, your Beneficence.<br/>
 --- Well, we'd better bring a few of them home then.
 For study, and to please the conservationists.
 Who knows, maybe they'll make good pets.
 Save about a million, and exterminate the rest.
 Dissolver cannons, I think.
 With the profit we expect to make here, I think we can afford the expense of giving them a painless death.<br/>
---- Wonderfully charitable as always, your divinity.
+--- Wonderfully charitable as always, your Divinity.
 I will give the orders immediately.

 --- Odd, that.
 Finding a civilization so close by, isn't it minister?
 I wonder why we never spotted them before?<br/>
 --- I can have the observers look into the matter, if it please your Immortality.<br/>